2009 Honduran constitutional crisis: Second exile

 On 20 January 2010, the Dominican Republic and President-elect Porfirio Lobo agreed to a deal that would allow Zelaya to be transported safely from the Brazilian embassy in Tegucigalpa where he had been, to the Dominican Republic upon Lobo taking office on 27 January.
 Lobo stated that he would ensure Zelaya would leave safely and "with dignity".
 Lobo negotiated with Dominican President Leonel Fernández.
 Lobo also discussed the situation with former presidential candidates who signed a statement on the agreement, as well as requesting that sanctions placed against Honduras as a result of the incident be lifted.
 The next day, Zelaya agreed to the deal, while a close advisor said he would remain politically active and hope to later return to political activity.

 Zelaya's return after charges dropped

 In May 2011 a court in Honduras dropped all corruption charges against Zelaya, allowing him to return to Honduras.
 He did so on 28 May 2011 to a massive reception at Toncontin International Airport.
 On 1 June the OAS voted to re-admit Honduras into the OAS.

+Future developments

+In 2015, a Supreme Court decision during the Juan Orlando Hernández administration invalidated Article 239 of the Constitution, allowing him to run for re-election in 2017 (and allowing all former presidents to run for the office again).
+Zelaya stated that he believed the court did not have a right to unilaterally terminate the Article, again calling for a referendum on the issue.
+The decision bypassed the entrenched nature of the Article as it was overturned by a court decision, rather than an attempted amendment.
+After her election, President Xiomara Castro stated that she wished to seek annulment of the order repealing Article 239.